canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 ## Main `pro` commands

-When dealing with `pro` through the CLI, there are six `pro` commands that cover the main functionalites of the tool.
+When dealing with `pro` through the CLI, there are six commands that cover the main functionalites of the tool.
 They are:

 * **status**